Fiddler on the Roof

 Trivia & History

-• The first version of 'Anatevka' was a happy song, a portion of which was slowed down and became the basis for the final version.
+• The first version of “Anatevka'” was a happy song, a portion of which was slowed down and became the basis for the final version.
 It was always thought to be titled 'Letters from America' because those words begin the first stanza and the very last stanza.
-Mr. Harnick, in checking his records, found (to his own surprise) that 'Letters from America' (written in 1962) was never the title and that it was called 'Anatevka' from the very beginning (including the Detroit tryout program).
+Sheldon Harnick, in checking his records, found (to his own surprise) that “Letters from America” (written in 1962) was never the title and that it was called “Anatevka” from the very beginning (including the Detroit tryout program).

-• It should be noted there were five versions of 'Anatevka', some similar to others and all using some of the same elements.
+• It should be noted there were five versions of “Anatevka.”
+Some were very similar to others, and all of them used some of the same elements.
 Yet the first version is so different from the final they might as well be two different songs.

-• The song, 'Fiddler on the Roof', was given lyrics for a pop version, the music being taken from the 'Fiddler's Theme' used in the Prologue, Epilogue and as a part of 'Tradition'.
-While the theme was used in the show, the lyrics for this popular version were not.
-The music for the theme was from the middle section of a cut song titled "We've Never Missed a Sabbath Yet."
+• The song “Fiddler on the Roof” was not written for the show.
+Rather, it was a song written for the vocal-selections book, using the music sometimes called the “Fiddler's Theme,” used at the start of “Tradition,” in the daughters section of “Tradition,” and in the “Epilogue.”
+While the music was used in the show, the lyrics for the song titled “Fiddler on the Roof” in sheet music were not.
+The music for the theme was also used in the middle section of a cut song titled "We've Never Missed a Sabbath Yet."

 Other Titles